aaronclinger/gahelper.js/README.md

 ## API

+*Note: Methods can be mixed and matched with their native GA counterparts.
+You only need to use the methods you find helpful.*

 ### Properties

 * **GAHelper.forceTry** `Boolean` - Specifies if `GAHelper` should attempt to [register event hits](#event) regardless if GA has loaded `true`, or not to attempt `false`; defaults to `false`.